GNOME/orca/docs/user-extensions.md

 For a complete extension using speech output hooks, see [Example 3](#example-3-speech-output-hook).

+### Braille Output Hooks

+Extensions can observe, replace, or consume braille immediately before Orca displays generated braille.
+Override `on_braille_output(output)` in your extension.
+It receives a `BrailleOutput` instance with:

+- `regions`: The tuple of braille regions Orca is about to display.
+- `focused_region`: The region that has focus, or `None`.

+Return `None` to observe without changing braille.
+Return `BrailleOutputResult.consume_output()` if the extension has handled the braille itself.
+Return `BrailleOutputResult.replace(text)` to replace Orca's generated braille with a single flat, non-interactive string.

+Braille regions include the information and accessible objects Orca needs for positioning the caret in text, synthesizing clicks on objects, displaying link, selection, and text-attribute indicators, and supporting panning.
+Those pieces are tightly coupled to the region objects and to Orca's braille line model.
+For that reason, Orca does not provide an API for extensions to return modified regions.

 ## Examples

 ### Example 1: Commands, Controller API, and Settings